kaaproject/kaa-rfcs/0019/README.md

         {
             "name":"endpointId",
             "type": "string",
-            "doc":"Identifier of the endpoint, on behalf of which metadata is requested" },
+            "doc":"Identifier of the endpoint, on behalf of which metadata is requested."
+        },
         {
             "name":"include",
             "type":{
                 "type":"array",
                 "items":"string"
             },
             "default":[],
             "doc":"List of metadata fields.
-If not specified all fields are icluded" }
+If not specified all fields are icluded."
+        }
     ]
 }